RBF-HS: Recursive Best-First Hitting Set Search: Related Work

 \subsubsection{Compilation-Based Approaches}

+\emph{General differences to the proposed techniques:} These approaches are not black-box, i.e., dependent on the logic used to represent the diagnosed system.
+They can be polynomial-space or linear-space, but only under certain circumstances.

-These techniques compile the diagnosis problem into some target representation such as SAT \cite{metodi2014novel}, OBDD \cite{torasso2006model} or DNNF \cite{darwiche2001decomposable}.
+\emph{Discussion:} These techniques compile the diagnosis problem into some target representation such as SAT \cite{metodi2014novel}, OBDD \cite{torasso2006model} or DNNF \cite{darwiche2001decomposable}.
 Often, the generation of (minimum-cardinality; but not maximal-probability) diagnoses can be accomplished in worst-case polynomial time in the size of the respective compilation.
 For a polynomial-sized compilation, this implies polynomial-time diagnosis generation.
 However, the size of the compilation might be exponential in the size of the diagnosis problem for all these approaches, which means that no guarantee for polynomial-space (or polynomial-time), let alone linear-space, diagnosis generation can be given.
 Second, for these compilation approaches to be applicable to a DPI, the diagnosed system must be amenable to a propositional-logic description, which is not always the case \cite{Shchekotykhin2012,Horridge2011a,Kalyanpur2006a}.
 Beyond that, compilation approaches usually do not allow to take influence on the exact order in which diagnoses are output.
 In summary, these methods are in general not linear-space, not best-first, and not black-box.

-A compilation-based approach that is based on abstraction techniques and especially suited for a sequential diagnosis scenario is SDA \cite{Siddiqi2011}.
+A compilation-based approach that is based on abstraction techniques and especially suited for a sequential diagnosis \cite{dekleer1987} scenario is SDA \cite{Siddiqi2011}.
 One difference between RBF-HS and SDA is that only a single best diagnosis (instead of a set of best diagnoses) is output by SDA at the end of the sequential diagnosis process.
 Second, it is questionable if similar abstraction-techniques as used in SDA are applicable to logics more expressive than propositional logic and to systems that are structurally different from typical circuit topologies.

-\cite{el1995diagnosing} present an approach that translates a circuit diagnosis problem into a constraint optimization problem.
-When the dual constraint graph of this problem is a tree, then the minimum-cardinality diagnoses can be generated in linear time and space.
+The authors of \cite{el1995diagnosing} present an approach that translates a circuit diagnosis problem into a constraint optimization problem.
+If this constraint problem is amenable to a tree representation, then the minimum-cardinality diagnoses can be generated in linear time and space.
 However, it is unclear if and how non-circuit-problems and more expressive or other types of logics can be addressed.